Why is my tax refund taking so long?

 ALBANY, N.Y.
-(NEWS10)-People waiting for their federal refunds should know it could be a while before they see any money.
-Multiple local tax preparers said they are seeing a delay in the processing of tax returns with some refunds taking months to hit people’s banks.
+(WTEN) – People waiting for their federal refunds should know it could be a while before they see any money.
+Tax preparers say they are seeing a delay in the processing of tax returns with some refunds taking months to land in bank accounts.

-This year is highly unusual and unlike any other year he’s seen, said Bill Dardanelli, the owner of Capital District Tax Services, who has been a tax preparer for 35 years.
+Bill Dardanelli, the owner of Capital District Tax Services in New York, said this year is highly unusual and unlike any other year of his 35 in the business.
 Processing delays aren’t the only problem, trying to contact the Internal Revenue Service (IRS) has also been difficult.

-Child tax credit: How to opt for one big payout instead of monthly checks

 “We’ve never encountered a problem like this,” he said.

-Ed Canty, a certified financial planner with Canty Financial Management said they are not only seeing delays with the processing of federal returns but with state returns also.
+Ed Canty, a certified financial planner with Canty Financial Management, said they are not only seeing delays with the processing of federal returns but with New York state returns also.
 He said there have been long delays in the processing of more complex returns that involve things like multiple sources of income, unemployment, and rental property.

 Many different factors can affect the timing of your refund after we receive your return.
 Even though we issue most refunds in less than 21 days, it’s possible your refund may take longer.
 Also, remember to take into consideration the time it takes for your financial institution to post the refund to your account or for you to receive it by mail.IRS